Bidirectional integration with the Finder

 To open a device view from a particular session, write the following URI:

-When using Windows authentication, keep in mind that the Portal address must be a proper DNS name and not an IP address.
+When using either SAML or Windows authentication, keep in mind that the Portal address must be a proper DNS name and not an IP address.

 Nxt protocol links are very useful, for instance, in dashboard descriptions to offer the possibility of configuring a dashboard (edit related metrics or categories), or simply to complete the dashboard with complementary information displayed in the Finder.
 Writing a link for the nxt protocol, however, may be a cumbersome task, specially when you need to encode an investigation.
 To make this task easier for you, it is possible to create nxt protocol links for some actions directly from the Finder.